20kdc/gabien-common/micromvn/README.md

 * `maven-assembly-plugin` is very partially emulated and always runs during package.
 * Manifest embedding support is weird.
 Single-JAR builds prioritize user-supplied manifests, while assembly builds always use a supplied manifest.
 * All projects have a `jar-with-dependencies` build during the package phase.
-* It is a known quirk/?feature? that it is possible to cause a POM to be referenced, but not built, and micromvn will attempt to package it.
+* It is a known quirk/?feature? that it is possible to cause a POM to be referenced, but not built, and microMVN will attempt to package it.
-* As far as micromvn is concerned, classifiers and the version/baseVersion distinction don't exist.
+* As far as microMVN is concerned, classifiers and the version/baseVersion distinction don't exist.
 A package is either POM-only or single-JAR.
+* Testing only supports JUnit 4 and the way the test code discovers tests is awful.\
+  `umvn-test-classpath` and `umvn-run` exist as a 'good enough' workaround to attach your own runner.
+* You don't need to explicitly skip tests.
+(This is an intentional difference.)
+* Builds are *always* clean builds.

-If any of these things are a problem, you probably should not use micromvn.
+If any of these things are a problem, you probably should not use microMVN.